How to Calculate Alimony in Maryland (UPDATED: July 2019)

-(Columbia, MD) In the State of Maryland, as with most states, alimony was traditionally awarded to the wife in a divorce proceeding.
+(Columbia, MD) One of the most common questions we get asked by people facing a divorce or separation is: how do I calculate alimony in Maryland?
+In the State of Maryland, as with most states, alimony was traditionally awarded to the wife in a divorce proceeding.
 Often it was expected that she would be unable to work, or have limited means to do so.
 As a result, alimony was typically a significant sum of money each month, and it would be expected to last for years, if not a lifetime.
 However, calculating alimony in Maryland is quite a different matter today.
+And, unfortunately, there is no such thing as a Maryland alimony calculator to make things easier.

 These days, alimony is not a given in the state of Maryland.
 There are many factors the courts consider when determining the length and amount of an alimony award.
 Judges consider a combination of need and circumstance when calculating alimony in Maryland, described by a series of components outlined under Maryland divorce law.